BoazSimhi/OOP-Project-Y11-Assessment2/docs/sprint1_log.md

 ## Resources used
 - Python documentation (class syntax, list operations, Boolean logic)
 - GitBook Module 222 for system design and class modelling
-- AI assistant (ChatGPT) used to:
+- AI assistant (ChatGPT) used to review my work and for feedback
-  - Review class and method responsibilities for cohesion
-  - Provide examples of summarising vs detailed output formats
-  - Identify separation between Task and TaskManager roles
 - Internal test cases designed using pre-defined inputs and expected outputs

 ---